seerge/g-helper/docs/README.md

 Open "Event Viewer" from start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
 If you see one - please post a [new issue](https://github.com/seerge/g-helper/issues) with all details from this error.

 ### Can I use MyASUS app along with G-Helper?
 Sure, you can!
-The only problem is that MyASUS may override battery charge limit that you set before.
-My advice in such case would be to set same limit (i.e. 80%) in both MyASUS and G-Helper.
+The only problem is that MyASUS may override the battery charge limit that you set before.
+My advice in such a situation would be to set the same limit (i.e. 80%) in both MyASUS and G-Helper.

 ### How do I uninstall G-helper?
 G-helper is a single exe, and it doesn't install anything in the system.
 To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite performance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.